Manasir: Economy and culture

 The riverain Manasir pursue small scale agriculture on alluvial soils in the immediate vicinity of the Nile.
 Their most important cash crop sold on the national market is a wide variety of dates (cf. Date Cultivation in Dar al-Manasir).
 They are also renowned for their skill in building mud houses (Galus, جالوص) and they used to float wood from the region of Atbarah (cf. TAIYEB 1969:3, SALIH 1999:152).

 Their material culture is simple and consists mainly of a variety of storage containers and tools (cf. Material Culture of the Manasir).
 An insight into their culture and perception can be obtained by studying the Diwan of their recent poet Ibrahim 'Ali Salman.

+Many Manasir live as seasonal nomads.
+Their nomadic life of herding their stock of goats, sheep and camels in desert valleys is however limited for many to the rainy season, coinciding with the annual inundation of the Nile.